EECvision/splendor-luxeel/README.md

-# Splendor Luxeel - An eCommerce shop for individuals, small and medium businesses
+# Splendor-Luxeel - An eCommerce shop for individuals, small and medium businesses

 ## Table of contents